Private Label Chips: Trends, Suppliers & How to Start

 European countries have embraced bold and innovative flavors.
 In Belgium and the Netherlands, bolognese chips are a popular choice, while the UK is known for prawn cocktail and salt 'n' vinegar chips.
 Eastern Europe favors flavors like paprika and sour cream with herbs.

 Asian chips often incorporate local ingredients and seasonings.
-In Japan, exotic flavors like wasabi, soy sauce and butter, and plum dominate the market.
+In Japan, exotic flavors like wasabi, soy sauce, butter, and plum dominate the market.
 Korea offers chips made from sweet potatoes and flavors like honey butter.

 These regional varieties demonstrate how potato chips have been tailored to meet diverse cultural preferences, reflecting local ingredients and culinary traditions.